 9. Regrout Tiles

 Over time, the once pristine grout between your bathroom tiles can become discoloured, cracked, or even start to deteriorate, marring the overall appearance of the space.
-Regrouting your shower itself is a revitalizing technique that not only restores the fresh look of tiled areas but also ensures their longevity and cleanliness.
+Regrouting your shower itself is a revitalising technique that not only restores the fresh look of tiled areas but also ensures their longevity and cleanliness.

 Grout plays a vital role beyond aesthetics; it seals the gaps between roof tiles, preventing moisture from seeping behind and causing potential damage or mould growth.
 As such, when grout begins to show signs of wear or damage, it's not just an eyesore; it can be a precursor to more significant problems.